Description of the radar set, tactical-technical characteristics

 |antenna rotation:||15 rpm|

 ASR 5 was a pulse-modulated S-Band terminal area surveillance radar.
 The radar utilized a 5.18 m diameter parabolic reflector type antenna with an antenna gain of 34 dB.
 It generated a fan-shaped beam from minus 3 to plus 30 degrees in elevation.
-The polarisation was switcheable between linear vertical and circular.
+The polarization was switcheable between linear vertical and circular.

 In 1973 the ASR-5 antenna was modified by adding a separate receive only feedhorn and polarizer to produce separate antenna two-way coverage patterns for the close-in and long-range capabilities.